December 28, 2020 at 10:52 pm #123258EpicAddie2@epicaddie2

 And I second the recommendation of The Bronze Bow.
 Has some outdated cultural depictions (oh great, now I’m sounding like Disney) with Jesus being blonde and blue-eyed, but otherwise, really good.

-- This reply was modified 3 weeks, 3 days ago by sparrowhawke.
+- This reply was modified 1 year, 11 months ago by Bethany.

 @sparrowhawke I’ve actually read Wednesday Wars before!
 I didn’t really like it, I think because I don’t usually read that genre.
 I should try his other books though!